 Hospital and residential treatment programs

 Sometimes mental illness becomes so severe that you need care in a psychiatric hospital.
 We recommend hospitalization when you can't care for yourself properly or when you're in immediate danger of harming yourself or someone else.
-Options include 24-hour inpatient care, partial or day hospitalization or residential treatment, which offers a temporary supportive place to live.
-UW Health offers inpatient care in our unit at UW Hospital, and we also refer patients to more intensive treatment options in your area.
+Options include 24-hour inpatient care, partial or day hospitalization or residential treatment, which offers a temporary, supportive place to live.
+UW Health offers inpatient care at University Hospital in Wisconsin and SwedishAmerican Hospital in Illinois, and we also refer patients to more intensive treatment options in your area.

 Substance abuse treatment